Pylons/pyramid/docs/narr/introduction.rst

 Write your views, *your* way
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A fundamental task for any framework is to map URLs to code.
-In Pyramid, that
+In :app:`Pyramid`,
-code is called a :term:`view callable`.
-View callables can be functions, class
+that code is called a :term:`view callable`.
+View callables can be functions,
-methods or even callable class instances.
-You are free to choose the approach
+class methods or even callable class instances.
+You are free to choose the
-that best fits your use case.
-Regardless of your choice, Pyramid treats them
+approach that best fits your use case.
+Regardless of your choice,
-the same.
-You can change your mind at any time without any penalty.
-There are
+:app:`Pyramid` treats them the same.
+You can change your mind at any time
-no artificial distinctions between the various approaches.
+without any penalty.
+There are no artificial distinctions between the various
+approaches.

 Here's a view callable defined as a function: